MateoDVP/notifications-chat/README.md

 2. Create a .env file in the root of the project and include the following variables
    - HOST: localhost
    - PORT: 8080
-   - DB: your-mongodb-connection-string

-   Replace <your-mongodb-connection-string> with the connection string to your MongoDB

 3. Running the server
    To start the server in development mode, use: